Keep up with the latest hiring trends!

 A: Know what your target market are going to be looking for.

 It is unlikely that a Software Developer will search for “Technical Java Architect” jobs or similar, niche titles.
 They are more likely to search both job boards and search engines for generic categories such as “IT Jobs”, “Developer Jobs” or “Java Jobs”.
 Many will add a location component such as county, city or country but increasingly (according to Google’s own stats), they seem to be leaving the location out and instead rely on Google to know where in the world they are and promote local results.
 I suspect that most job seekers then filter and refine their search on the pages they land on.

-Don’t take my word for it though, check out Google Adwords and test your assumptions by using the Keyword Tool to estimate traffic for the top search terms you suspect that your candidates will use to find your jobs.
+Check out Google Adwords and test your assumptions by using the Keyword Tool to estimate traffic for the top search terms you suspect that your candidates will use to find your jobs.
 Adwords will also suggest similar search phrases and show you the average monthly searches for these related terms.
 Build a keyword library of the top search terms to include in your job titles and job descriptions.
-(Adwords is a free product to use but you will need a Google/ Gmail account if you don’t already own one.
-Sign up at http://www.gmail.com)

 B: Ensure you SEO your own website